 Passed | | Crime, Drama, Film-Noir

-An insurance representative lets himself be talked into a murder/insurance fraud scheme that arouses an insurance investigator's suspicions.
+An insurance representative lets himself be talked into a murder/insurance fraud scheme that arouses the suspicion of an insurance investigator.

 Well, hello there, Mr. Neff.